 My ex and I start dating when I’m 20.
 I’m in college and he has dropped out to start apprenticing to be a tattoo artist.
 We’re super broke, but young so it doesn’t matter.
 I have a cat and rent a townhouse and he basically lives with me, even though he officially lives with his grandparents.
 He works a second job to be able to save up to buy me an engagement ring.

 We don’t fight often, but it’s always weird and unresolved when we do.
-He’s very paranoid about me cheating on him (I can’t say I’ll “never” do it, because “never say never”) and it doesn’t help that all my friends are males due to my chosen major.
+He’s very paranoid about me cheating on him.
+He tells me that I can’t say I’ll “never” do it, because “never say never”.
+It doesn’t help that all my friends are males due to my chosen major.

 2010 – 2011